Recovering from failing pharmacy school

 You will have to do an evaluation of how you failed, what you failed, and why you failed.
 These will be your tools so you can learn from your mistakes and apply this lesson in future endeavors.

-I learned a valuable truth: I set the rules to my life so the responsibility is on me to create a new path.
+I learned a valuable truth from failing Pharmacy School: I set the rules for my life so the responsibility is on me to create a new path.

 If you’re here then you know things you want to do take time.
 Getting to professional school took 4 or more years but transitioning your mindset shouldn’t.
 But it will take an effort.